 Paragraph 7 of IAS 18 defines revenue as the gross inflow of economic benefits from regular business activities.
-Further, the definition says these inflows result in an increase in equity as well.
+Further, the definition says these inflows result in an increase in equity.

-Understanding the difference between gross vs net income allows a company to track the income sources, how well the company is doing to earn that income and which items the company needs to focus on.
+Understanding the difference between gross vs net income allows a company to track the income sources, and how well the company is doing to earn that income, and which items the company needs to focus on.

 Also, studying net profit can help a business make a useful business decision.
 For instance, if sales are growing slowly, but the fixed cost is increasing relatively faster, then there will be a drop in the net profit.
-A business can address such an issue by increasing sales at a faster rate, and also making efforts to limit fixed costs.
+A business can address such an issue by increasing sales faster and making efforts to limit fixed costs.